babyfish-ct/graphql-ts-client/example/client/apollo-demo/README.md

 3. Inserted into an associaton of other objects (Eg: change many-to-one association to be non-null value, add elements into one-to-many association)
 4. Deleted from an assocaition of other objects (Eg: change many-to-one association to be null value, remove elements from one-to-many association)

 Notes, if the scalar fields of Department/Employee is changed by other mutations, this query need not to be refetched becasue Apollo Cache can handle this case very well.
-That means DepartmentManager only interested in the changes of associations and ignore the change of scalars most of the time.
+That means DependencyManager only interested in the changes of associations and ignore the change of scalars most of the time.

 #### Refetch Queries in mutation